 Of the 10 teams then in the NHL (it would soon expand to 12), none but the Rangers are still playing in the same building in which they concluded the 1971-72 season.
-As mentioned, the old Boston Garden is gone; so are the Chicago Stadium, Detroit’s Olympia Stadium, the Buffalo Memorial Auditorium, the St. Louis Arena and the Met Center in Minnesota (and the team that played there has since moved and been replaced); Oakland Coliseum arena has been rebuilt and the team playing there moved anyway; and while the Canucks’ first home, the Pacific Coliseum, and the Forum outside Los Angeles both still stand, the Canucks and the Kings have moved to new arenas.
+As mentioned, the old Boston Garden is gone; so are the Chicago Stadium, Detroit's Olympia Stadium, the Buffalo Memorial Auditorium, the St. Louis Arena and the Met Center in Minnesota (and the team that played there has since moved and been replaced); the Oakland Coliseum Arena has been rebuilt, and the team playing there has moved anyway; and while the Canucks' 1st home, the Pacific Coliseum, and the Forum outside Los Angeles both still stand, the Canucks and the Kings have moved to new arenas.

-Boston’s biggest sports stars were the Bruins’ Orr and Phil Esposito, the Red Sox’ Carl Yastrzemski (Carlton Fisk would go on to win American League Rookie of the Year), Celtics John Havlicek and Dave Cowens, and Patriots Jim Plunkett (who flopped there but became a Super Bowl winner in his native Oakland) and Jim Nance (not to be confused with sportscaster Jim Nantz).
+Boston's biggest sports stars were the Bruins' Orr and Phil Esposito, the Red Sox' Carl Yastrzemski (Carlton Fisk would go on to win American League Rookie of the Year), the Celtics' John Havlicek and Dave Cowens, and the Patriots' quarterback Jim Plunkett (who flopped there but became a Super Bowl winner in his native Oakland) and running back Jim Nance (not to be confused with sportscaster Jim Nantz).

 The Mayor of Boston was Kevin White, newly sworn in for a 2nd term.
 The Governor of Massachusetts was Frank Sargent.
 Richard Nixon was about to be re-elected President of the United States.
 The Governor of New York was Nelson Rockefeller, the Mayor of New York was John Lindsay, and the Governor of New Jersey was William T. Cahill.